Best Colleges for Music in the US

 Former Admissions Committee Member, Columbia University

 Get ready to make some noise!
-Read on if you're a music major looking for the best place to study in the United States.
+Read on if you're a music major looking for the best colleges for music in the United States.

 From the East Coast to the West Coast, from classical to jazz, from performance to production, these music schools have it all.
 So, whether you're a budding cellist or a future music producer, keep reading to find the perfect school for you.